 Note that you are required to attend all class meetings.
 You should come to each meeting prepared to discuss (and demo) the work you have carried out over the preceding week.
-The discussions are likely to continue for more than one meeting.
+The discussions may continue for more than one meeting.
 The scheduled date is the day they will begin.

+'''

+25/Aug.

-$27/\mathrm{Aug}.$ First day of class.
+First day of class.

-10/Sept.
+8/Sept.

+First discussion (led by me).

+15/Sept.

 Initial bibliography due.

-24/Sept.
-Survey due.

-1/Oct.
+22/Sept.

+Second discussion.

+29/Sept.

 Survey presentations.

-29/Oct.
-Proposal due.

-5/Nov.
+6/Oct.

+Third discussion.

+Fourth discussion.

+20/Oct.

+27/Oct.

+Fifth discussion.

+3/Nov.

 Proposal presentations.

-10/Dec.
+1/\mathrm{Dec}.

 Final draft of paper due, project should be complete.

-10/Dec.
+(This is two weeks prior to the end of the semester to allow time

+for revision.)

+8/Dec.

 Demo day.

-Finals week Colloquium.
+Finals week

+Colloquium.

+'''

 Disabilities: Please let me know as early in the semester as possible if there are any adaptations or accommodations you require, if there is any emergency medical information I should know about, or if you might need special arrangements in the case that the building needs to be evacuated.
 I will be happy to work to accommodate any student with disabilities.
-The Earlham policy is: Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact Academic Support Services and the instructor at the beginning of each semester.
+The Earlham policy is:

+Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact Academic Support Services and the instructor at the beginning of each semester.
 Accommodation arrangements must be made during the first-two weeks of the semester.